Mia (game): Variations

-The game is also known as Kuriki, Kariki, Meyer, Meier, or Mire.
-Because the gameplay been passed down orally, many variations and house rules exist.
+The game is also known as Kuriki, Kariki, Kinito, Meyer, Meier, or Mire.
+Because the gameplay has been passed down orally, many variations and house rules exist.

 Ian MacKaye named his band Coriky after the game, which the band states is popular among Washington, DC-area punk bands on tour.
 Steve Albini wrote that his band, Shellac, learned it from Fugazi, who in turn learned it from Citizen Fish.